cs2000/DankDroneDownloader/README.md

 A Custom Firmware Download Tool for DJI Drones Written in C#

 Currently Supplying Files For:<br>
-**Aircraft:** Phantom 4, Phantom 4 Professional, Phantom 4 Advanced, Mavic Pro (Incl Platinum & Alpine), Spark, Inspire 1, Inspire 2, Agras MG-1S.
+**Aircraft:** Phantom 4 Standard, Phantom 4 Professional, Phantom 4 Advanced, Mavic Pro (Incl Platinum & Alpine), Mavic Air, Spark, Inspire 1, Inspire 2, Agras MG-1S.
 Matrice 100, Matrice 600, Matrice 600 Pro<br>
 **Remote Control:** Mavic, Spark<br>
 **Goggles:** DJI (Standard), DJI (Racing)<br>
 **Other:** Ocusync Air System, A3 Flight Controller, D-RTK Ground Station, N3 Flight Controller<br>

 **Release Notes**<br>
+Version 1.5 <br>
+Build 6648.40824 <br>
+Altered some small elements of the GUI, added Paypal donate buttons, scene greetings and a license.
+Small bug fixes.
-Version 1.0.6560.41728 <br>
+Version 1.0 <br>
+Build 6560.41728 <br>
 Added link to DUMLdore by Jezzab.
 The people "in the know" knew this app already.
-But if you're new to the scene, it allows WIndows users to flash the FW files they download with DankDroneDownloader.
+But if you're new to the scene, it allows Windows users to flash the FW files they download with DankDroneDownloader.
 Just seemed a good idea to link mine and Jezzab's work in this way.

-Version 1.0.6556.25899 <br>
+Version 1.0 <br>
+Build 6556.25899 <br>
 Added auto update feature.
 This was done to preserve the app if the host deletes the BIN files.
 App will prompt if there is an update.

 Version 1.0 <br>